lschlessinger1/MS-project/README.md

 ## Testing

-Unit tests are included in the `src/test` folder.
+Tests are included in the `src/tests` folder.
 You can invoke them using the [pytest](https://docs.pytest.org/en/latest/) package.